-Notes: Bolivia does not have personal income taxes.
+Notes: In Ethiopia, Ghana, Indonesia, Jordan, Sri Lanka, Tanzania, Tunisia and Uganda, consumption expenditure is the primary income measure, and as all other income concepts including market income are derived assuming that consumption expenditure is equal to disposable income.
+For Argentina, Ethiopia, Ghana, Indonesia, Jordan, Russia, South Africa and Tanzania, the study includes indirect effects of indirect taxes and subsidies.
+Bolivia does not have personal income taxes.
 In Bolivia, Costa Rica, Ecuador, Honduras, South Africa, and Sri Lanka, market income does not include consumption of own production because the data was either not available or not reliable.
 For Brazil, the results for the analysis presented here differ from the results published in Higgins and Pereira (2014) because the latter include taxes on services (ISS), on goods and services to finance pensions (CONFINS) and to finance Social Workers (PIS), while the results presented here do not include them.
 Post publishing the mentioned paper, the authors concluded that the source for these taxes was not reliable.
 Gini coefficients for Chile are estimated here using total income and, thus, differ from official figures of inequality which are estimated using monetary income (i.e., official figures exclude owner's occupied imputed rent).
 In South Africa, the results presented here assume that free basic services are a direct transfer.
 In Armenia, Costa Rica, Iran, Peru, South Africa and Uruguay, there are no indirect subsidies.
+Poverty headcount ratios and inequality rates for Uganda were estimated using adult equivalent income.
+For the rest of the countries, the indicators were estimated using per capita income.
 For Dominican Republic, the study analyzes the effects of fiscal policy in 2013, but the household income and expenditure survey dates back to 2006-07.
 For Indonesia, the fiscal incidence analysis was carried out adjusting for spatial price differences.
 Personal income taxes are assumed to be zero because the vast majority of households have implied market incomes below the tax threshold.
 The only contributory pensions in South Africa are for public servants who must belong to the GEPF.
 Since the government made no transfers to the GEPF in 2010/11, there is no scenario with contributory pensions as transfer.
-The same occurs in the cases of Ethiopia, Ghana, and Tanzania.
 The only contributory pensions in Sri Lanka are for public servants and income from pensions has been considered as part of the public employees' labor contract, rather than a transfer in spite of the fact that the funding comes from general revenues.
-In other words, for Ethiopia, Ghana, South Africa, Sri Lanka, Tanzania, and Uganda, there is no scenario in which contributory pensions are considered as a transfer.
+In other words, for Ethiopia, Ghana, Iran, South Africa, Sri Lanka, Tanzania, and Uganda, there is no scenario in which contributory pensions are considered as a transfer.
 Georgia has a noncontributory public pension scheme only and, therefore, they are only treated as a transfer.
 In all these cases, the scenario is the same in both panels.
-In Uganda, consumption expenditure is the primary income measure, and as all other income concepts including market income are derived from consumption expenditure, it is not created the taxable income concept.
+The scenario for pensions as deferred income for Iran defines market income as proposed in this Handbook while all the other studies define market income as proposed in the CEQ Handbook 2013.
+The results for Iran's pensions as deferred income scenario used the new definition of pre-fiscal income: factor income plus old-age contributory pensions MINUS contributions to old-age pensions.
+In the rest of the countries, the latter had not been subtracted.